jundalisay/sp/content/en/research/countries/us/mandate/section-5/chapter-30b.md

 date: 2024-11-01
 description: ""
 c: "firebrick"
-icon: "US"
+icon: "Heritage Foundation"
 ---

-NEEDED REFORMS
+## Needed Reforms

 Some conservatives think that antitrust enforcement should be invested solely in the Department of Justice (DOJ).

-The FTC’s commissioners are not removable at will by the President, which many quite reasonably believe violates the Vesting Clause Congress should investigate ESG practices as a cover for anticompetitive activity and possible unfair trade practices.
+The FTC’s commissioners are not removable at will by the President.
+- Many reasonably believe this violates the Vesting Clause

+Congress should investigate ESG practices as a cover for anticompetitive activity and possible unfair trade practices.

 The business of American business is business, not ideology.

-The privileges extended to corporations in American society come with the expectation that of Article II of the Constitution; it is for this reason that conservatives have long believed in either ending law enforcement activities of independent agencies or ending their independent status.
-The Supreme Court ruling in Humphrey’s Execu- tor12 upholding agency independence seems ripe for revisiting—and perhaps sooner than later.13
+The privileges extended to corporations in American society come with the expectation that of Article II of the Constitution.

+This is why conservatives have long believed in either:
+- ending law enforcement activities of independent agencies or
+- ending their independent status

+The Supreme Court ruling in Humphrey’s Executor upholding agency independence seems ripe for revisiting—and perhaps sooner than later.

 Others think that the post–New Deal expansion of the administrative state has had baleful effects upon our society and earnestly share the hope that it can